Gender Diversity Policy

 - hazing, stalking or shunning;

-- the repeated mistreatment of one person, targeted by one or more other persons with a malicious mix of humiliation, intimidation and sabotage of performance (bullying);
+- the repeated mistreatment of one employee or student, targeted by one or more employees or students with a malicious mix of humiliation, intimidation and sabotage of performance (bullying);

 - displaying derogatory or offensive pictures, graffiti or materials either through printed copy or personal computer;